 Read on to learn more about the wildcard exemption and how it works in bankruptcy.

-In Chapter 7 bankruptcy, the bankruptcy trustee may sell the debtor's nonexempt property in order to pay the debtor's unsecured creditors.
-If an item of property is exempt, however, the trustee cannot take it.
+Each state has a list of exemptions.
+Some states allow you to use the federal bankruptcy exemptions instead.
+In Chapter 7 bankruptcy, the Chapter 7 bankruptcy trustee will sell the debtor's nonexempt property—property that can’t be protected with an exemption—and sell it for the benefit of the debtor's unsecured creditors.
+By contrast, if an item of property is exempt, the trustee can’t take it.

 To learn more about exemptions and which states allow you to use the federal bankruptcy exemptions, see Bankruptcy Exemptions.

 Many state exemption schemes include a wildcard exemption that typically can be applied to any type of property, including real estate, although some wildcard exemptions exclude property such as real estate, cash, or wages.

 In practice, you might use a wildcard exemption to protect otherwise nonexempt property, such as an expensive family heirloom, or add it to another exemption to increase the exemption amount.
 For example, assume that your state's car exemption amount was $2,500 but that your car had $4,000 in equity.
 You could use $1,500 from a wildcard exemption to exempt all of your vehicle equity and keep the car.

 Wildcard exemptions are a fixed amount.
 Some states also allow you to use any unused amount of a homestead exemption (an exemption that protects equity in your home) as a wildcard exemption, too.